Kxnstrxktiv/Get-msedge-outta-here/README.md

-# Get-msedge-outta-here
+# Get msedge outta here!!
 Script that gets rid of the worst browser ever made.

+Before you start crying and whining about the fact that the script
+doesn't remove everything, the scripts intended behavior is to
+remove ms-edge but keep its WebView which is needed for some apps.